Research before you look at cars

 Make sure you understand the cost of insurance before you buy a new car.
 Calculate how your insurance will change with other car scenarios — depending on your insurance company, you may be able to do this online or through your insurance agent/broker.

 The only way to get a proper feel for the performance, handling, ride and comfort of a new car is to drive it.
-Here are a few helpful tips:
+Here are a few helpful test driving tips:

 - Test drive all the models you are considering.